Drupal definitions

 Video embed: Placement of a YouTube video into a page.

-Widget: A design feature available on advanced and unit landing pages.
+Widget: A design feature available on advanced, unit landing, news, and featured story pages.
 These allow you to post text in multiple columns, create image slideshows, embed calendar events, and much more.
 Learn more on the Drupal Widgets page

 Workbench: A tab on your top admin toolbar that gives you quick links to create content, look at your recent edits, or look at recently edited content.
 Clicking on "My Workbench" will bring you to a page that lists your most recent edits.